investor-outreach

 2. Keep the ask low-friction.

-3. Use proof, not adjectives.
+3. Use proof instead of adjectives.

 4. Stay concise.